open-mmlab/mmfashion/README.md

 ## Contributing

-We appreciate all contributions to improve MMFashion.
+We appreciate all contributions to improve `MMFashion`.
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guideline.

 ## Team